devjgm/papers/cpp_time_zone.md

 The C++ standard library already has `<chrono>`, which is a good implementation of an *Absolute Time* Library.
-Another paper is proposing a standard *Civil Time* Library that complements `<chrono>` (XXX: jgm insert link to civil time paper).
-The current paper is proposing a standard *Time Zone* library that bridges `<chrono>` and the proposed Civil Time Library, and completes the three pillars of the conceptual model just described.
+Another paper is proposing a standard *Civil Time* Library (XXX: jgm insert link to civil time paper).
+The current paper is proposing a standard *Time Zone* library that bridges `<chrono>` and the proposed Civil-Time Library, and completes the three pillars of the conceptual model just described.

 # Impact on the Standard

 The Time-Zone Library proposed in this paper depends on the existing `<chrono>` library with no changes.
-It also depends on the proposed Civil Time Library that is proposed in (XXX: jgm add a link).
+It also depends on the proposed Civil-Time Library that is proposed in (XXX: jgm add a link).
 This library is implementable using only C++98 and requires no language extensions.